Doll Domination: Background

-On March 3, 2008, Carmit Bachar announced via the group's website that she had left the group intending to pursue a solo career.
+Meanwhile, lead singer Nicole Scherzinger was preparing to launch her solo career via the release of her debut album, Her Name is Nicole.
+It was tentatively set for June 2007.
+The album was met with multiple delays due to poor commercial reception of its singles.
+Several other members ventured into works outside the group.
+Ashley Roberts made her film debut in Make It Happen (2008), Jessica Sutta collaborated with Dave Audé ("Make It Last") and Paul van Dyk ("White Lies"), and Melody Thornton was featured on Jibbs' single "Go Too Far".
+In March 2008, Carmit Bachar announced via the group's website that she had left the group intending to pursue a solo career.
 At the time of her departure, she had been the longest member of the group, joining in 1995 when they were a burlesque act.
 On March 10, they performed for the first time without Bachar for the Operation MySpace concert which honored US troops stationed in Kuwait.